Activity

 Co-chaired the Awards Ceremony at Serendipity Workshop 2022

-This year's Serendipity Workhop 2022 was hosted at Chuo University!
+This year's Serendipity Workshop 2022 was hosted at Chuo University!
 As members of the organizational commitee, we helped co-chair the ceremony for awarding the most popular posters as voted on by all attendees.
 We hope that our continued participation of these workshops will help promote the development of serendipity-enabling optical methods and applications centered

 around image activated cell sorting (IACS) technology.